JustOff/emoji-assistant/README.md

 # Emoji Helper (Moon Edition)

-An Emoji cheat sheet extension for Pale Moon and Firefox.
-Also a Bookmarklet.
+An Emoji cheat sheet extension for Pale Moon, also a Bookmarklet.

 ## Development